About Sunday Service

 We celebrate Communion (or the Eucharist) on the first Sunday of every month.
 There are certain special occasions, or sermon series, where we might also celebrate, but you can count on the first Sunday.

-As a Wesleyan-Holiness denomination, we observe Communion with unfermented grape juice, so that it is not a barrier to those struggling with addiction.
+As a Wesleyan-Holiness denomination, we observe Communion with non-fermented grape juice, so that it is not a barrier to those struggling with alcohol addiction.

-One does not need to be a member of Enumclaw Nazarene, or even the denomination, in order to partake of the Lord’s Supper (also known as Open Communion).
+One does not need to be a member of Enumclaw Nazarene Church, or even the denomination, to partake of the Lord’s Supper (also known as Open Communion).
 However, we recognize the danger in partaking of the Lord’s Supper presumptuously.
 While it is not required that a person be a member of the particular church serving communion, it is typically stated that only those who profess faith in Jesus Christ should partake of communion.

 Holy Communion is the means of grace through which we receive the real presence of Jesus.
 The reality of Jesus’ Divine, grace-conveying, life-transforming presence in the sacrament of Holy Communion must not be minimized.
-In Communion, we believe that Jesus is really, efficaciously present to the believer when the believer ate and drank of the elements with faith.
-Communion is a Means of Grace of Sanctifying Grace that provides Christians with access to the grace which we need to literally walk the Christian walk and improve our Christian living toward the goal that God has for us in Christ Jesus.
+In Communion, we believe that Jesus is really, efficaciously present to the believer when the believer eats and drinks of the elements with faith.
+Communion is a Means of Grace of Sanctifying Grace that provides Christians with access to the grace, which we need to literally walk the Christian walk as we strive to live like Jesus Christ in holiness.